 There are other states that restrict ius soli acquisition by otherwise stateless children.
-With two exceptions we qualify these restrictions as minor ones that result in a score of 0.75.
-The two exceptions are the Czech Republic and Denmark with a score of 0.25.
+With some exceptions we qualify these restrictions as minor ones that result in a score of 0.75.
+The most restrictive are the Czech Republic, Denmark, Estonia, Latvia, and Lithuania, with a score of 0.25.
 In Denmark, such children are only granted facilitated naturalisation, with the facilitation being that they are exempted from language and integration requirements.
-In the Czech Republic the parents of the child must be stateless and at least one parent must have a permanent residence permit.
+In the Czech Republic, the parents of the child must be stateless and at least one parent must have a permanent residence permit.
 The Czech score is therefore

-1 - 0.25 (only if TP is born to stateless parents) - 0.5 (parental residence status requirement) = 0.25.
+1 - 0.25 (only if person is born to stateless parents) - 0.5 (parental residence status requirement) = 0.25.